Connect with a certified trainer for free

 Surgical Treatment

-Most midfoot sprains are treated nonoperatively.
-If your doctor finds that you have a more serious midfoot injury, such as a Lisfranc injury , then surgery may be needed.
+Most midfoot sprains are treated non-operatively.
+If your doctor finds that you have a more serious midfoot injury, such as a Lisfranc injury, surgery may be needed to correct midfoot instability or extensive foot trauma.

 Recovery

 The time it takes to recover from a midfoot sprain depends on the severity of the injury.
 Mild midfoot sprains can heal in four to six weeks using conservative treatment methods.
-Patients who suffer a severe midfoot sprain may need at least three months to recover stability and flexibility of the foot.
+Patients who suffer a severe foot ligament sprain may need at least three months to regain the foot’s stability and flexibility.
 Full recovery, which includes patients returning to high-impact activities like running and jumping, can take three to six months.

 GET BACK TO WHAT YOU LOVE.
 FASTER